Ritik-Raghav/learning-git/README.md

 # learning-git
-This repository is used to learn git
+This repository was used to learn git.